PierluigiMari/CsvHelper.OpenXml.Excel/README.md

 >```

 ## Export
-For exporting to Excel files, the library currently only provides the DOM approach of the two offered by OpenXml, so for now there is only one implementation of IWriter
+For exporting to Excel files, the library currently only provides the DOM approach of the two offered by OpenXml, so for now there is only one implementation of IWriter:

 - ExcelDomWriter